What is Purchase Price Allocation?

 1. Net identifiable assets

 A write-up is an adjusting increase to the book value of an asset that is made if the asset’s carrying value is less than its fair market value.
 The write-up amount is determined when an independent business valuation specialist completes the assessment of the fair market value of assets of a target company.

 Essentially, goodwill is the amount paid in excess of the target company’s net value of its assets minus its liabilities.
-Goodwill is calculated as a difference between the purchase price and the total value of assets and liabilities of an acquired company.
+Goodwill is calculated as a difference between the purchase price and the total fair market value of assets and liabilities of an acquired company.

 From an acquirer’s perspective, goodwill is critical in its accounting reporting because both US GAAP and IFRS require a company to re-evaluate all recorded goodwill at least once a year and record impairment adjustments if necessary.
 Goodwill is not depreciated but is sometimes amortized over time.

 Note that acquisition-related costs – including, but not limited to, various legal, advisory, or consulting fees – are not considered in purchase price allocation.
 According to accounting standards, an acquirer must expense the costs whenever they have been charged while the corresponding services have been provided.